sagemath/sagewiki_to_gh-2022-10-10/education5.md

 == Mailing Lists ==

- * The mailing list for [[|Sage Days 48]],  will be used for Education Days also (once created).
+ * The mailing list for [[https://groups.google.com/forum/?fromgroups#!forum/sagedays48|Sage Days 48]],  will be used for Education Days also.
 Please add yourself to this list if you are not already on it.
 This will be the primary vehicle for announcements, and last-minute changes during the week.

  * There is also a list specifically for discussing [[http://groups.google.com/group/sage-edu|education and Sage]].